Violent nonlinear collapse in the interior of charged hairy black holes: Introduction

 \paragraph{Models where oscillations are conjectured}

-As we explained in Section~\ref{EYMH}, without a Higgs field, numerics suggest that the Einstein-SU(2)-Yang--Mills black holes admit a chaotic behavior in the interior \cite{P4}, \cite{P9}.
-We are hopeful that the methods we developed in the present paper could also be adapted to address the following \begin{open} Study spatially homogeneous solutions for the Einstein-SU(2)-Yang--Mills equations. \end{open}
+As we explained in Section~\ref{EYMH}, without a Higgs field, numerics suggest that the Einstein-SU(2)-Yang--Mills black holes admit a chaotic behavior in the interior \cite{P4,P9}.
+We are hopeful that the methods we developed in the present paper could also be adapted to address the following \begin{open} Study spatially-homogeneous solutions for the Einstein-SU(2)-Yang--Mills equations. \end{open}

 More closely related to our work is the generalization of Theorem~\ref{thm.intro} with the same data but for a more general model where the scalar field is \textit{allowed to be charged}.
 In this case, the coupling with the Maxwell field is non trivial, and sourced by the charged scalar field.
-(This model was studied by the author \cite{Moi3Christoph}, \cite{Moi4Christoph}, \cite{Moi}, \cite{Moi2}, \cite{Moi4} in a different setting where the scalar field decays to zero, instead of being a small constant (see Section~\ref{AF.comparision})).
-Numerics \cite{numerics.charged} suggest very interesting dynamics in a certain parameter change for this system, in which oscillations precede the formation of a Kasner-like singularity with $p_{rad}<0$ (different from our scenario, recall Section~\ref{Kasner.intro.section}) which is then inverted to a Kasner-like singularity with $p_{rad}>0$, a phenomenon the authors of \cite{numerics.charged} call ``Kasner-inversion''. \begin{open} Study data as in Theorem~\ref{thm.intro} for the Einstein--Maxwell-\textbf{charged}--Klein--Gordon equations. \end{open}
+(This model was studied by the author \cite{Moi3Christoph,Moi4Christoph,Moi,Moi2,Moi4}, in a different setting where the scalar field decays to zero, instead of being a small constant (see Section~\ref{AF.comparision})).
+Numerics \cite{numerics.charged} suggest very interesting dynamics in a certain parameter range for this system, in which oscillations precede the formation of a Kasner-like singularity with $p_{rad}<0$ (different from our scenario, recall Section~\ref{Kasner.intro.section}) which is then inverted to a Kasner-like singularity with $p_{rad}>0$, a phenomenon the authors of \cite{numerics.charged} call ``Kasner-inversion''.
+Interestingly, similar Kasner inversions also play an important role in the standard cosmological picture given by the BKL scenario \cite{BKL1,BKL2}. \begin{open} Study data as in Theorem~\ref{thm.intro} for the Einstein--Maxwell-\emph{charged}--Klein--Gordon equations. \end{open}

 It would be extremely interesting to adapt the methods of the present paper to the setting of a charged scalar field, a problem we hope to return to in the future.